liam-wiltshire/talks/linux/content.md

 .center[![](security/images/task.png)]

-Create a file in the home directory called "helloworld.txt" - add some content to it and save :)
+Create a file in the home directory called "myfirstfile.txt" - add some content to it and save :)

 ???